sanvida/asgard/ec2_management/README.md

 This project provides Python scripts for managing AWS EC2 instances using the Boto3 library.
 The scripts include functionalities to:

-- Create an EC2 instance with a public address.
 - Start and stop the instance based on scheduling rules.
 - Test the EC2 management functionalities using unit tests.